 This happens to a friend of mine as well, who is a guy.
 He sent out requests to males too, but…well, you know what happens.

 The other day in a Facebook group, a woman requested to have a language practice only with women because she is afraid of harassment from men.
 Guest what happen next.
 Some of the members started to react negatively to her such as “Are women better at conversation than men?”, “Maybe she’s a lesbian”, etc. Seriously, that makes me shake my head.
 Thank goodness there are a few good ones in there defending her, so kudos to them.

 You Are In The Wrong Place Dude

 A few of them (men) use the websites as a dating platform.
 They have zero interest in learning languages whatsoever.
-This is the type of people I hate the most.
+This is the type of person I hate the most.
 It happened to me quite a few times and I taught them a good lesson.

 I’ve been using language exchange websites for years and I pick up a few patterns.
 If they ask you these questions below, ignore them.

 - Are you single/ married?
 Do you have a boyfriend?